Everglades National Park Florida, USA Travel Guide

 Tripod for stable shots.

-Tent, sleeping bag, and cooking supplies.
+Tent, a bag for sleeping in, and culinary supplies.

 Headlamp or flashlight.